yohannweber/messages_n_log/README.md

 li_messages->get( IMPORTING messages = lt_messages ).
 ```

+## Types availables
+### Storables
+- BAPIRET2
+- Table of BAPIRET2
+- Table of BDCMSGCOLL
+- STRING
+- CHAR
+- IF_MESSAGE interface
+- LIF_MESSAGES interface (self)
+- SY

+### Retrievables
+- BAPIRET2
+- Table of BAPIRET2
+- Table of BAL_S_MSG
+- BALLOGHNDL

+## How to add new type in/out ?
+todo

 ## The log messages manager class
 It helps create/save/display messages from LIF_MESSAGES using BAL_LOG